Mount Porte Crayon: Hiking

 Mount Porte Crayon remains one of West Virginia's most inaccessible peaks, since it is far from the nearest trail, let alone a public road.
 A walk to the summit using the U.S. Forest Service's Flat Rock Run Trail or Roaring Plains Trail totals more than five miles and is a 2500 ft gain endeavor.
 This involves a three-mile bushwhack through dense spruce thicket (including half a mile of some very thick spruce and rhododendron).
 Summiting Mount Porte Crayon is for experienced hikers only and its difficulty should not be underestimated.
-Views are afforded from a crag, known as Thunderstruck Rock, about a quarter mile from the summit.
+Views were once afforded from a crag, known as Thunderstruck Rock, about a quarter mile from the summit.
+Today, the dense regrowth of native Red Spruce has fully reclaimed Thunderstruck Rock and it's overlook.

 A visit to the Nature Conservancy's preserve, which is open to the public, involves a three-mile round-trip hike from the junction of the aforementioned trails along the Mount Porte Crayon Grade — a former railroad swath that now accommodates an unmarked and unmaintained trail onto the preserve.